Battle of Bedriacum: First Battle of Bedriacum

-Marcus Salvius Otho, with the support and aid of the Praetorian Guard, had his predecessor Galba murdered in January and claimed the throne.
+Marcus Salvius Otho, with the Praetorian Guard, had his predecessor Galba murdered in January and claimed the throne.
 Legate Aulus Vitellius, governor of the province of Germania Inferior, had also claimed the throne earlier in the month and marched on Rome with his troops.
 Vitellius' forces were divided into two armies, one commanded by Aulus Caecina Alienus and the other by Fabius Valens.
 The Vitellian forces included legions XXI Rapax, V Alaudae, and powerful vexillationes from all the other legions stationed on the Rhine, together with a strong force of Batavian auxiliaries, totalling a force of around 70,000 men.
 The forces commanded by Caecina crossed the Alps by the Great St. Bernard Pass to reach northern Italy.
 They attacked Placentia but were repulsed by the Othonian garrison and fell back on Cremona to await the arrival of Valens' army.

 Otho left Rome on March 14 and marched north to meet the challenge, leaving his brother Titianus in charge of Rome.
 He made his base at Brixellum.
-His forces included legions I Adiutrix, XIII Gemina, a forward detachment of XIIII Gemina, the Praetorian Guard, and a force of gladiators.
+His forces included legions I Adiutrix, XIII Gemina, a forward detachment of XIV Gemina, the Praetorian Guard, and a force of gladiators.
 His general staff included generals such as Gaius Suetonius Paulinus, who, as governor of Britain, had defeated Boudica eight years before but Otho decided to call his brother Titianus from Rome to act as his commander in chief.

 Before Titianus arrived, one engagement had already been fought.
 Caecina tried to set an ambush at Locus Castorum, a village about halfway between Bedriacum and Cremona on the Via Postumia.
-The Othonians were warned, however, and their army marched for Locus Castorum, led by Suetonius Paulinus.
+The Othonians were warned and their army marched for Locus Castorum, led by Suetonius Paulinus.
 The Othonians had the better of the fighting and Caecina's troops retreated to Cremona.
 Here they were joined by Valens' army, which had followed a longer route through Gaul.